 One of the twelve recommendations of the Defense Innovation Board (July 2018)

 The issues around artificial intelligence are the focus of this page.
-It will be under construction throughout the rest of 2018.
+It will be under construction for a long, long time.

 There are several related pages of which the homepage is here.
 Your feedback is most welcomed.